bipster/harmontown-video-downloader/README.md

 ## Running the Script
 If you are on the Mac, the easiest approach might be:
 1. Open Terminal
+2. `cd [DIRECTORY OF YOUR UNPACKED ZIP]`
+3. `sh harmontown-downloader.sh` This is a very simple -- and probably unnecessary -- wrapper around the Java command inside the file (which you can run directly).

+If you are on Windows (and have a recent Java installed!):
+1. Open Command Prompt
-2. `cd [DIRECTORY YOU UNPACKED THE ZIP TO`
+2. `cd [DIRECTORY OF YOUR UNPACKED ZIP]`
-3. `/bin/bash harmontown-downloader.sh`

-If you are on Windows, you should be able to run the `java` command inside the `harmontown-downloader.sh` directly, but you'll probably have to make an adjustment or two.
-Seek help in the Reddit thread or create a GitHub issue in this repo if you get stuck.
+3. Run: `java -classpath %cd%/lib/*;%cd% groovy.ui.GroovyMain src/org/bipsterite/DownloadVideos.groovy` -- This is the Windows version of the Java command inside `harmontown-downloader.sh`

 ## Restarting the Script